zeetests/petstore-apitest/readme.md

 Users resource
 - Update User can be executed without username
 - Pet status is not validated when placing order for pet
+- Login doesn't have validation of username and password

 Inventory resource
 - Can place order with 0 inventory